[since you're wondering ... ]

 Following my time at MoJo, I worked as a reporter at the multimedia journalism startup Orb Media, where I co-reported a story in three countries on the harmful effects of European immigration policies on families.
 That story won first place in the multimedia category in the White House Photographers Association’s annual contest, beating the Post and National Geographic.

 I was a 2016 11th Hour Food and Farming Journalism fellow at UC Berkeley, which supported my research on the poultry industry in Ghana.
 More recently, I was a Michael Pollan fellow at the Mesa Refuge in Point Reyes, California.
-I've also spoken about this research before academic audiences at Berkeley, New York University, and the African Studies Association annual meeting.
+I've also spoken about this research before academic audiences at Berkeley, New York University, the University of San Francisco, and the African Studies Association annual meeting.

 In addition to my journalism work, I've also worked as an independent researcher, investigating capital flows for a non-profit group representing small farmers in Africa, and conducting historical research for a nationwide anti-smoking campaign, among other jobs and clients.